degatedev/protocols/packages/loopring_v3/DESIGN.md

     - [Setting up the exchange](#setting-up-the-exchange)
     - [Trading](#trading)

-# Loopring 3
+# Degate

-Loopring 3 is a zkRollup Exchange and Payment Protocol.
-The most recent version is Loopring 3.6.
+Degate 3 is a zkRollup Exchange and Payment Protocol, based on Loopring 3.6 version.
+We focus on order book trading, adding features like grid trading, asset key support, and also several big changes that can significantly save gas per transaction.

 # Introduction

-In Loopring Protocol 3, we want to improve the throughput of the protocol significantly.
+In Degate, we want to improve the throughput of the protocol significantly.
 We do this by using zkSNARKs -- as much work as possible is done off-chain, and we only verify the work on-chain.

 For the highest throughput, we only support off-chain balances.
 These are balances that are stored in Merkle trees.
 Users can deposit and withdraw tokens to our smart contracts, and their balance will be updated in the Merkle trees.
 This way, we can transfer tokens between users just by updating the Merkle tree off-chain, there is no need for expensive token transfers on-chain.